 In any case, – with or without the net, you’ll have to create the conditions stimulating spawning.

-Water temperature should be about 28°C, the water should have neutral pH 7.0.
-The fishes should be fed a lot with qualitative feed, also the major part of the tank water can be renewed with fresh one.
+The water temperature should be about 28°C. The water should have neutral pH of 7.0.
+The fishes should be fed a lot with qualitative feed.
+Also, the major part of the tank water can be renewed with a fresh one.

 The parents will guard their eggs eagerly.
 Even if the fish couple is kept separately and there’s no hazard, the male can decide that the female is needless and start attacking her.
 In this case, it’s better to remove the female from the tank or to put it back behind the net.
 Flowerhorn ich fry and juveniles are large and easy to care for.